whorfin/SomaFM/README.md

 ## whorfinized
-This is my version.
 Huge thanks to @MS3FGX for the inspiration and original version.
 This has moved far enough along its own path to no longer be relevant as a fork.
-I've removed support for players I don't use, specializing the code for optimized `mpv` support.
+Support for players we don't use has been removed, specializing the code for optimized `mpv` support.
 This branch is going further, as an `mpv`-only player, we now use unix-domain IPC sockets to communicate with `mpv`.
 This means we are no longer parsing a "scraped" text GUI but instead using a documented and supported API.
 Not only is this correct, it establishes the base for dealing with upcoming FLAC and HLS support, Love/WTF activation (done!), and clean future work.